Kiron Kumar Gogoi

 Kiron Kumar Gogoi was an Indian teacher and politician belonging to Asom Gana Parishad.
 He was elected as a member of Assam Legislative Assembly from Moran in 1985.

-Before coming to politics Gogoi served as Hindi teacher of Lezai Higher Secondary School.
+Before joining politics, Gogoi served as a Hindi teacher at Lezai Higher Secondary School.
 He was the President of the Dibrugarh District Assam Sahitya Sabha and till his death he was a Central Committee member of Assam Sahitya Sabha.
 He also served as the Chairman of Assam Petrochemicals Limited.

 Gogoi died on 8 June 2019 at the age of 64.